Conctr/squirrel/README.md

 ### sendLocation(*[sendToConctr]*)

 Retrieves the current location from the device and sends it to Conctr.
+This manual request ignores all location options.

 | Key             | Data Type | Required | Default Value  | Description |
 | --------------- | --------- | -------- | -------------- | ----------- |